Merchant Taylors' Hall, London: History

 The first Hall was built at some date between the years 1347 and 1392 when it was known as "Taillourshalle"; between then and the Great Fire of London in 1666, no records show structural alteration of any importance except the rebuilding of the roof between 1586 and 1588.

+On 16th July 1607, the Hall hosted a great banquet in honour of King James I. New furnishings were ordered, the garden walls raised to improve security, and a new window created into the hall from a private chamber where the King and Queen ate in state while observing the proceedings.
+The Prince of Wales dined in the main hall and made a speech.

+The Merchant Taylor's Hall was the venue for the Lord Mayor's masque, Thomas Middleton's lost Masque of Cupids, performed on 4 January 1614 to celebrate the wedding of Robert Carr, 1st Earl of Somerset and Frances Carr.

 At the time of the Great Fire, the roof and the interior were gutted, leaving only the walls and foundations.
 The building was restored and embellished with tapestries, stained glass windows, chandeliers and panelling; but during the London Blitz in September 1940, it was hit by a number of German Luftwaffe incendiary bombs and the Hall with both Galleries, the Western Entrance, the Grand Staircase and the Parlour with the Drawing Room above were destroyed.

 Certain important parts of the premises, however, escaped damage.
 These included the Library with its collection, inter alia, of early books, first editions and other interesting old volumes principally dealing with London; the Court Room, in which the walls are lined with portraits of Past Masters of the Company, and containing over the fireplaces two carved Coats of Arms representing the Company's original Grant of 1480 and the present Grant of 1586; the Great Kitchen, which has been in continuous use since 1425; and part of the Crypt of the late 14th-century Chapel which adjoined the East end of the Hall.